OmarEll/OmarEll/README.md

 ✨I'm an IT student from Tunisia studying in France at University of Lorraine.
 I publish here my personal projects and college projects as well.✨

-- 😄 My Pronouns: He/His
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Symfony
-- 💬 Ask me about: Java, C, C++, Python, Pascal.
+- 💬 Ask me about: Java, C, C++, Python, PHP, Pascal.
 - 📫 How to reach me: [omarelloumi531@gmail.com](mailto:omarelloumi531@gmail.com)